Malynda Hale

 So let's try to level the playing field and make sure that everybody is getting equal access.

-So we're trying to figure out how we can get equity, how we can get equality, so that everybody's on a level playing field.
+So we're trying to figure out how we can get equity, how we can get equality, so that everybody's on the level playing field.

 And if this is something that you say that you believe in, which your actions aren't showing that, then you should be doing all of the work to make sure that everybody has the same opportunity and the same resources and the same footing to get ahead.